-The Bank continues not to be required to make disclosures by Section 16 of the Regulations Governing Supervisory Requirements for Institutions' Remuneration Systems (InstitutsVergV) or other legal provisions; nonetheless, we are disclosing the features of our remuneration system broken down by country below.
+According to Section 16 of the Regulations Governing Supervisory Requirements for Institutions' Remuneration Systems (InstitutsVergV) in conjunction with Article 450 of Regulation (EU) No. 575/2013, our company continues to not be subject to any disclosure obligation; nonetheless, we are disclosing the features of our remuneration system broken down by country below.